No car accident is a good accident

-Like most insurance policies, an auto policy provides a combination of coverages that reimburse you for different costs.
-Depending on your state, some coverages are required to drive or register a vehicle.
+Like most insurance policies, an auto insurance policy provides a combination of coverages that reimburse you for different costs.
+Most states requires liability coverage at the minimum to drive or register a vehicle.
 The most common offered coverages are below.

 - Liability Coverage is required by law in nearly all states.
 If you cause an accident, your insurer will pay for your legal responsibility to anyone who was injured (Bodily Injury Liability) or whose property was damaged (Property damage liability) up to the limit specified in your policy.